“The various effects which from love spring

 Quinto erupts, spraying a mouthful of wine onto us both.
 His eyes burst from his head.
 “You’re bloody joking!”

 The animal - Baiardo now - flinches back, shock working rapidly through his body.
 I reach forward to calm him down.
 Stroke his side, and then his forehead.
+It’s a sorry thing, to see a defenceless animal so flighty and nervous.

 Only after he seems calm do I feel it’s safe to break off and turn to Quinto.